cbedoy/WAYGRAM/README.md

-## Telegram messenger for Android
+## WAYGRAM messenger for Android

-[Telegram](http://telegram.org) is a messaging app with a focus on speed and security.
-It’s superfast, simple and free.
+[WAYGRAM](http://www.facebook.com/carlos.bedoy) is a messaging app with a focus on speed and security.
+Also include a library for manage location service, for next reunion :D

-This repo contains official [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger) source code.

-### API, Protocol documentation

-Documentation for Telegram API is available here: http://core.telegram.org/api

-Documentation for MTproto protocol is available here: http://core.telegram.org/mtproto

-### Usage

-Import the root folder into your IDE (tested on Android Studio), then run project.

-### Localization

-We moved all translations to https://www.transifex.com/projects/p/telegram/.
-Please use it.
+This project actually it's started for me Carlos Bedoy (Me)

+carlos.bedoy@gmail.com
+carlos.cervantes@pademobile.com

+:D